City of Columbus and CelebrateOne host community baby shower for new moms and moms-to-be - NewsBreak

 IN THIS ARTICLE

-FRANKLIN COUNTY, Ohio — A woman is dead after she was hit by a vehicle in Franklin County late Wednesday night.
-The crash happened around 11 p.m. in the area of Interstate 270, east of U.S. Route 62 in Jackson Township, according to Franklin County Sheriff Dallas Baldwin.
-The...
+COLUMBUS, Ohio (WSYX) — A Franklin County hit and run has left an 18-year-old woman dead late Wednesday night.
+The accident happened around 11 p.m. in the area of Interstate 270, east of U.S. 62 in Jackson Township, according to the Franklin County Sheriff's Office.
+Emma Bailey of Grove...

 Police investigating shooting in southeast Columbus